armadaproject/armada/docs/user.md

 **Note: Job resource request and limit should be equal.
 Armada does not support limit > request currently.**

+For more details on the options available for an Armada Job see [here](job.md)

 #### Multi node jobs

 Certain workloads requires multiple pods starting at the same time, job specification can contain multiple podSpecs this way: